Bad breath in 'Bad Grandpa'

 Here are the best methods of preventing dry mouth and its stinky side effects:

 • Drink extra water during the day and with meals.
 Fluoridated water is the best, since it helps decrease dental decay.

 • Visit the dentist regularly for check-ups and cleanings.
-Even if you don't have xerostomia, don't hesitate to contact your dentist.
+Even if you don't have chronic dry mouth, don't hesitate to contact your dentist.
 Being proactive is one of the top ways to avoid the troublesome condition.
 After all, like many disorders, the best treatment is prevention.

-• Use a fresh breath spray, which provides temporary relief and protection to irritated areas in the mouth.
+• Use an alcohol-free fresh breath spray, which provides temporary relief and protection to irritated areas in the mouth.
 It also you with short-term fresh breath.
 It's portable and discreet, so you can use it on-the-go and in situations where you may not have water on hand.

 • Brush your teeth with fluoride toothpaste twice each day.
 Floss daily.
 It's also best to avoid mouthwashes with alcohol - they are actually counterproductive.
 The alcohol dries out the mouth, worsening the sticky feeling and leading to halitosis.

 • Chew sugarless gum or suck on sugarless mints, particularly those with the natural sweetener xylitol, which protects against tooth decay.